hwanggu-corgi/hwanggu-log/update.md

         - Corgi completed solving question 11♥♥
         - Corgi completed solving question 10♥♥
         - Corgi completed solving question 9♥♥

+3. Corgi working on company tasks♥♥
+    - Corgi working on mahube.morwebcms.com♥♥♥♥ #18
+        - Corgi working on header on website for Mahube♥♥♥♥ #4
+        - Corgi completed working on newsletter on website footer for Mahube♥♥♥♥
+        - Corgi completed working on team gallery on `our leadership` page for Mahube♥♥♥♥
+        - Corgi completed working on accordion on `our leadership` page for Mahube♥♥♥♥

 ### May 15th, 2021